redis-stack/redis-stack/CONTRIBUTING.md

 # IMPORTANT: HOW TO USE REDIS GITHUB ISSUES

-Github issues SHOULD ONLY BE USED to report bugs, and for DETAILED feature requests.
+GitHub issues SHOULD ONLY BE USED to report bugs, and for DETAILED feature requests.

 Issues and pull requests for documentation belong in the [redis-stack-docs](https://github.com/redis/redis-stack-docs) respository.